Leo Randolph

 Leo Randolph (born February 27, 1958) is an American former boxer, who won the Flyweight Gold medal at the 1976 Summer Olympics.

 Amateur career

-Randolph had a very good amateur career.
+Randolph had an outstanding amateur career.
 Randolph was a product of the Tacoma Boys Club amateur program, along with fellow Olympic Gold Medalist Sugar Ray Seales, and future world champions Rocky Lockridge and Johnny Bumphus.
 Randolph was trained as an amateur and professional by Joe Clough, the head trainer at the Tacoma Boys Club.
 In 1975 he was the National Golden Gloves Flyweight champion.
 He was a National AAU flyweight champion, and was the 1976 Olympic Flyweight Gold Medalist.

 Leo Randolph's 1976 Montreal Olympic boxing results were as follows: